 Samples of both types are available from our download page so you can see the difference in level of information within each type

-If your project is expected to have a budget of up to £1,0000,000 the detailed version, the reason for this is that a greater control will be required over the cost of individual materials to individual rooms like floor coverings, kitchen & bathroom fixtures for example
+If your project is expected to have a budget of up to £1,0000,000 the detailed version, the reason for this is that a greater control will be required over the cost of individual materials to individual rooms like floor coverings, kitchen & bathroom fixtures.

 High level cost plan

-The high-level is more suited to an interim stage within the design process for larger projects, this would be updated frequently as the design is progressed, followed by a fully detailed cost plan once the design is fully developed.
+The high-level is more suited to an interim stage within the design process for larger projects, this would be updated frequently as the design is progressed.

 Detailed cost plan